Kohze/Metavibe/README.md

 - the list of SSIDs it detects as it adds the content will form part of the authentication mechanism (along with GPS coordinates)
 Downside of this: restricts content contributors to locals Positive of this: keeps the ‘hyperlocality’ nature of the app
-- this is key value add of MetaVibe
-- this app allows content to be shared at a specific physical location, through different temporal landscapes → with the option to
+- this app allows content to be shared at a specific physical location, through different temporal landscapes

 ```
 Eg: Wifi networks near King’s College Chapel